skip to Main Content

 Effects of Wage Garnishments

-While it may not be possible to recover what you have already paid to the IRS or State of Michigan, there are typically actions that you can take to negotiate your wage garnishment or stop your wage garnishment from taking effect.
+While it may not be possible to recover what you have already paid to the IRS or the State of Michigan, there are typically actions that you can take to negotiate your wage garnishment or stop your wage garnishment from taking effect.

 Option 1 – Pay the debt owed in full

-Simply paying the amount owed to the IRS or State of Michigan will stop a wage garnishment from taking effect.
+Simply paying the amount owed to the IRS or the State of Michigan will stop a wage garnishment from taking effect.
 The garnishee, or the person who owes money, typically is given 10 days to pay the debt in full after the court date.
 Following payment to the court clerk, you are given a receipt for the amount paid.

 Option 2 – Negotiate a payment plan